sdk-tools/tailwind/README.md

 1. **Platform Detection**: Detects your OS (macOS, Linux, Windows) and architecture (x64, arm64)
 2. **Version Resolution**: Resolves `latest` to the current Tailwind CSS version via GitHub API
 3. **Binary Download**: Downloads the appropriate binary from GitHub releases if not cached
+   - On Linux: Automatically uses MUSL variants for better portability and smaller size
 4. **Caching**: Stores binaries in `.tools/tailwind/` named by version and platform
 5. **Execution**: Passes all arguments to the Tailwind CSS binary and propagates exit codes